ottogroup/palladium/docs/user/tutorial.rst

 ``param_grid``.
 If more than one parameter with sets of values to check are provided, all possible combinations are explored by grid search. ``verbose`` allows to set the level for grid search messages.
+With ``return_train_score`` set to ``True``, the result will also include scores for the training data for each fold.

 It is possible to set other parameters of grid search, e.g., how many jobs to be run in parallel can be specified in `n_jobs` (if set to -1, all cores are used).

 Palladium uses :class:`sklearn.grid_search.GridSearchCV` to do the actual work.
 Thus, you'll want to take a look at the `scikit-learn docs for